unopim/user-guide/docs/1.0/data-transfer/export.md

    ![Export Now](../../assets/1.0/images/data-transfer/exportNow.png)

 **Step 4:** Now click on **Data Transfer >> Job Tracker** where you see the status of your export process.
-After the status got completed then the export process is been done successfully.
+After the status shows completed then the export process has been completed successfully.

-Also you can run the below command in the root of your UnoPim.

-**php artisan queue:listen**

 Now click on action to view you export data as shown in the below image.